 - 4.10 From 1 July 2015, applicants are required by law to inform and involve the wider community in discussion prior to the submission of major planning applications with the aim of promoting place making and creating better quality developments.
-Applicants submitting a major application to the Council7 must undertake community consultation before submission. - 4.11 We will require the following actions to be undertaken by prospective applicants before the application is submitted: - Notify the Council, by means of a Proposal of Application Notice (PAN), at least 12 weeks in advance, that an application for a major planning application is to be submitted; - Hold at least one public event where the community will be afforded the opportunity to make comment; - Publish details of the proposal in the local press, outlining where further details about the scheme can be obtained and the date, time and location of the public event; and - Submit a pre-application community consultation report to the Council to accompany the application. - 4.12 Such pre-application consultation is likely to be more successful where the applicant makes significant efforts to open lines of communication with, and provide feedback to local communities and work with them to secure development proposals which, as far as possible, are acceptable to everyone. - 4.13 Where applicants fail to fully meet the pre-application community consultation requirements, the Council is likely to consider the application invalid. - 4.14 We would strongly advise all applicants considering submitting major planning applications to seek a Pre-Application Discussion (PAD) with Planning Officers.
+Applicants submitting a major application to the Council5 must undertake community consultation before submission. - 4.11 We will require the following actions to be undertaken by prospective applicants before the application is submitted: - Notify the Council, by means of a Proposal of Application Notice (PAN), at least 12 weeks in advance, that an application for a major planning application is to be submitted; - Hold at least one public event where the community will be afforded the opportunity to make comment;

-7 Alternatively, the Department for Infrastructure in the case of regionally significant development proposals.
+5 Alternatively, the Department of the Environment in the case of regionally significant development proposals.